MarianoChaves/pygent/README.md

 For a minimal web interface run `pygent ui` instead (requires `pygent[ui]`).
 Use `/help` for a list of built-in commands or `/help <cmd>` for details.
 Use `/save DIR` to snapshot the current environment for later use.
+Use `/tools` to enable or disable tools during the session.
+Use `/banned` to list or update banned commands.
 Resume from a snapshot with `pygent --load DIR` or by setting `PYGENT_SNAPSHOT=DIR`.
 Additional commands can be registered programmatically with